All ingredients are individually packaged, but our central facility

-Add 2 tsp. olive oil, corn, onion, and seasoning blend to hot pan.
+Add 2 tsp. olive oil, onion, corn, and taco seasoning to hot pan.
 Stir occasionally until slightly charred, 3-5 minutes.

 Finish the Filling

-Add tomatoes, beans, and ¼ cup water to pan, and cook until tomatoes break down and mixture thickens, 4-6 minutes.
+Add beans, tomatoes, and ¼ cup water to pan.
+Stir occasionally until tomatoes break down and mixture thickens, 4-6 minutes.

 Roll the Burritos